Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 How is Walnut different from a robo-advisor?

 A robo-advisor takes custody of your money and manages a model portfolio for you for a fee.
-Walnut is the opposite arrangement: it is an AI assistant that sits on top of the brokerage you already own, reads your holdings read-only by default, and lets you research and build thematic baskets you hold yourself.
+Walnut is the opposite arrangement: it is an AI assistant that sits on top of the brokerage you already own, reads your holdings read-only by default, and lets you research and build thematic portfolios you hold yourself.
 It is not hands-off, you approve every trade, and Walnut is not an investment adviser.

 Can I hold a thematic portfolio for the long term?

 Yes.
-A thematic basket is just a set of holdings around an idea or sector, and nothing stops you from holding it for years rather than trading it.
+A thematic portfolio is just a set of holdings around an idea or sector, and nothing stops you from holding it for years rather than trading it.
 The long-term cautions are the usual ones: keep any single theme from dominating your whole portfolio, watch concentration, and avoid churning it.
-Walnut lets you build a basket on your own broker and hold it as long as you like.
+Walnut lets you build a portfolio on your own broker and hold it as long as you like.

 Is M1 Finance a robo-advisor?